Py-Himanshu-Patel/Learn-PyTest/README.md

 - Install packages in production `pipenv install --ignore-pipfile`
 - Install dev packages using `pipenv install --dev`
 - Install pytest for django using `pipenv install --dev pytest-django`
+- To create new app in nested folder user. (do not put trailing / after end of path )

+    ```bash
+    (Learn-PyTest)  src : ./manage.py startapp RegisterUser apps/RegisterUser
+    ```

 ## PyTest